vondele/fishtest/README.md

 ### Overview

-Multi Variant Fishtest, is a distributed tasks queue for testing new ideas and improvements for multi variant chess engine through self playing.
+Multi Variant Fishtest, is a distributed tasks queue to test new ideas and improvements for multi variant chess engine through self playing.
 The main instance for [Multi Variant Stockfish](https://github.com/ddugovic/Stockfish) is:

 http://35.161.250.236:6543/tests